oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 ---
 # 4 Conformance
-This specification defines a set of basic conformance requirements that all implementations must meet to claim conformance.
-An additional set of conformance requirements are defined for fully-authenticated implementations.
-Users of this specification deploying OpenC2 in an operational environment are strongly recommended to use fully-authenticated implementations in order to provide adequate security.

-## 4.1 Basic Conformance
 A conformant implementation of this transfer specification MUST:

 1. Support JSON serialization as specified in [Section 3.2.1](#321-serialization-and-content-types).